jonathandavidpollock/crosspoint/README.md

-# Starter Project
+# Crosspoint Website
 These files are my base files for most projects.
-To run get started you'll need to download a few packages from terminal.
+To run get started you'll need to download a few packages with Node.

 ## Step 1
 Clone the Repo.
 CD into the directory.